hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 ## Overview

-We’ll create a simple `index.html` file and deploy it with [Fleek.co](http://Fleek.co/).
+We’ll create a simple `index.html` file and deploy it to IPFS on [Fleek](http://Fleek.co/).
 This whole process should take 5 minutes.
 Deployment should take 30 seconds.

 Tools: